 The research subject in this division is a further development of functionalities at the solid state interfaces.
 In particular, we aim to discover novel functions at the well-regulated and abrupt interfaces, which are fabricated by our thin-film growth technique.
 Combining the growth technique and electrostatic doping method enables us to induce highly mobile charge transport at the clean solid state interfaces.

-Up to now, we have developed various examples of high-quality oxide and chalcogenide thin films and heterostructures, exhibiting intriguing physical phenomena.
-Recently, superconductivity and/or quantum transport have been tackled by newlydeveloped electrochemical and/or electrostatic tuning techniques.
+Up to now, we have developed various examples of high-quality oxide, chalcogenide, and topological insulator thin films and heterostructures, exhibiting intriguing physical phenomena.
+Recently, superconductivity, quantum transport, and device functionality have been explored in novel material systems by using newlydeveloped electrochemical and/or electrostatic tuning techniques.
 We continuously try to expand these growth technique and device physics to develop the potential for various materials and interfaces for future advancements in condensed matter physics.